 You won’t realise how much you chat with your colleagues and how much assistance you will provide each other without even knowing it until they are not there.

-Be sure to pick up the phone and keep each other honest and staying on track with the work.
+Be sure to pick up the phone and help each other stay on track with work.

-If you have a set routine that you do each morning when you arrive at the office then keep implementing it in your day still.
+If you have a set routine that you do each morning when you arrive at the office then keep implementing it during your time at home.

 This will help keep the ‘office mindset’ switched on for you.
-For example, if you arrive in the office and check your emails straight away to deal with anything urgent and then make your way to the tea room for a coffee.
-Then continue this from the home office as well.
+For example, if you arrive in the office and check your emails straight away to deal with anything urgent and then make your way to the tea room for a coffee, then continue this from your home office as well.

 5. Prioritize a Strong Work-Life Balance

-We have touched base on this in a previous point, but a strong and healthy work-life balance will be key in your own well being.
+We have touched base on this in a previous point, but a strong and healthy work-life balance is the key to your wellbeing. .

-Now that your office is just going to be at home it will be a lot easier to just keep working seeing as you are sitting at home anyway, or if you are an early riser it might be too tempting to just just straight behind the desk and get through some work.
+Now that your office is just going to be at home, it will be a lot easier to just keep working seeing as you are sitting at home anyway, or if you are an early riser it might be too tempting to just sit straight behind the desk and get through some work.

 Take advantage of the extra 30 or 60 minutes you have now without the daily commute and go for a walk outdoors.
-Play with your kids for the 30 minutes in the afternoon.
-Look for a positive way to spend this time.
+Play with your kids for 30 minutes in the afternoon.
+Look for a positive way to spend this time while working remotely.

-We don’t know how long this environment will last, the challenge is adapting to your situation.
+We don’t know how long this environment will last; the key is to adapt to your situation.

-Stay safe and look after yourself and colleagues!
+Stay safe while you’re working remotely and look after yourself and your colleagues!